 Even the easiest and most promising divorce proceedings can be mentally and emotionally draining.
 At times you will struggle to handle it all, as past incidents, memories, bitter feuds, fights and external factors will come out and into the fold.
 But remember that at the end of the line, this is a necessary process to start a new phase in your life.

 2) Everything will be a factor.

 There are a lot of factors to consider during this period of time, including property, children, money and certain valuable items.
 All of this will be disputed in court and everything, in a way, is considered “up for grabs”.
 This is where the divorce can get sticky and spiteful, especially if one person was treated unfairly in the marriage and feels entitled to more in the divorce.

 During the divorce, children are considered one of the biggest issues.
 You will need to set up custody and visitation arrangements along with support agreements so that everything is sufficient down the line.
 But on top of it, you have to provide constant support to your children.
 They will struggle emotionally during this time and it is important they are loved during this messy period.

-4) Don’t listen to legal advice from friends or family.
+4) Don’t listen to friends or family.